 Dehydroepiandrosterone (DHEA) is a hormone that comes from the adrenal gland.
 It is also made in the brain.
 DHEA leads to the production of androgens and estrogens (male and female sex hormones).
 DHEA levels in the body begin to decrease after age 30.
 Levels decrease more quickly in women.
-Low DHEA levels may lead to hormonal disorders, AIDS, Alzheimer's disease, heart disease, depression, diabetes, inflammation, immune disorders, and osteoporosis.
+Lower DHEA levels are found in people with hormonal disorders, HIV/AIDS, Alzheimer's disease, heart disease, depression, diabetes, inflammation, immune disorders, and osteoporosis.
 Corticosteroids, birth control taken by mouth, and agents that treat psychiatric disorders may reduce DHEA levels.

 Evidence suggests that DHEA may help treat depression, obesity, and osteoporosis.
 However, more research is needed to support its use for hormonal disorders, sexual function, and lupus (an autoimmune disorder that affects the skin and organs).
 DHEA has been studied for the treatment of HIV, schizophrenia, and severe injury.